-In 2016, the American Lung Association in Utah supported legislation that would have increased the legal age of sale for tobacco products to 21 years old from age 19 currently.
-Although the legislation did not make it out of the House Revenue and Taxation Committee, legislators were educated on the issue for when the bill is introduced in future legislative sessions.
+In 2017, the American Lung Association in Utah supported legislation that would have increased the age to legally purchase tobacco products to 21 years of age from age 19 currently.
+Although the legislation did not make it out committee, legislators were educated on the issue for when the bill is introduced in future legislative sessions.

 The Lung Association also opposed a bill introduced in the state House of Representatives that would have removed a sunset clause for several exemptions in Utah's Clean Indoor Air Act that prohibited smoking in virtually all public places and workplaces.
 The bill did pass the first committee in the House, but luckily did not advance any further.